Dickinson County, Kansas

 Dickinson County Photo Gallery

 The county is in the third tier of counties south of Nebraska and the sixth west of the Missouri River.
-It is bounded on the north by Clay County, on the east by Geary and Morris, on the south by Marion, and the west by Saline and Ottawa Counties.
+It is bounded on the north by Clay County, on the east by Geary and Morris, on the south by Marion, and on the west by Saline and Ottawa Counties.
 Its area is 851 square miles.

 Coronado Expedition by Frederic Remington

-It is supposed that the first white men to pass over the territory now embraced in Dickinson County were Spanish explorer Francisco Coronado and his followers, and the expedition of French explorer Etienne Veniard de Bourgmont probably passed through the county in 1724.
-A family named Lenon was located on Chapman Creek in 1855 but did not stay.
-In the fall of the following year, T. F. Hersey located on a claim on Mud Creek near the present city of Abilene, but there was an impression that land so far west was not fit for habitation, and settlement was slow.
+It is supposed that the first white men to pass through the territory now embraced in Dickinson County were the Spanish explorer Francisco Coronado and his followers, and that the French explorer Etienne Veniard de Bourgmont probably passed through the county in 1724.
+A family named Lenon was located on Chapman Creek in 1855, but did not stay.
+In the fall of the following year, T.F.
+Hersey located on a claim on Mud Creek near the present city of Abilene, but there was an impression that land so far west was not fit for habitation, and settlement was slow.
 Some authorities estimate that there were not more than half a dozen families in the county at the time of its organization.
 Before that time, the county was attached to Geary County as a municipal township for all civil and military purposes.

 The Smoky Hill River in Dickinson County, Kansas near Enterprise by Kathy Alexander.

-The Smoky Hill River in Dickinson County, Kansas, near Enterprise by Kathy Alexander.
+The Smoky Hill River in Dickinson County, Kansas, near Enterprise, by Kathy Alexander.

-C. W. Staatz settled on Lyon Creek in 1857; in 1858, several settlers arrived, located along different streams.
-Among them were Wilham Lamb, who took a claim on the Smoky Hill River; A. J. Markley, who settled on Turkey Creek; William Breeson, on Lyon Creek; and E. W. Bradfield, on Mud Creek.
+C.W.
+Staatz settled on Lyon Creek in 1857; in 1858, several settlers arrived and located along different streams.
+Among them were Wilham Lamb, who took a claim on the Smoky Hill River; A.J.
+Markley, who settled on Turkey Creek; William Breeson, on Lyon Creek; and E.W.
+Bradfield, on Mud Creek.
 Although white settlers were coming into the county, the Smoky Hill Valley and the prairies were still the hunting grounds of various Indian tribes, and the pioneers, being far apart, had more frequent red than white visitors.
-The Indians committed some depredations and, at one time, were caught and punished by Captain Sturgis.
+The Indians committed some depredations and were at one time caught and punished by Captain Sturgis.
 Settlement was slowed by the Indians, who, while they professed friendship, could not be trusted.
 Slow ox teams brought supplies this far west only at significant risk and inconvenience.
 Kansas City and Leavenworth were the nearest points where grain could be ground and supplies purchased.
-Trips were usually made to these cities twice a year to market and mill, the whole family going along as it was unsafe to leave a few members alone, distant from other settlements.
+Trips were usually made to these cities twice a year to market and mill, and the whole family went along, as it was unsafe to leave a few members alone, distant from other settlements.

-Soon after the creation of the county in 1857, H. M. Rulison, Dr. Gerat, and Nicholas White formed a town company and located what was known as Newport, about a mile east of where Detroit now stands.
+Soon after the county was created in 1857, H.M.
+Rulison, Dr. Gerat, and Nicholas White formed a town company and located what was known as Newport, about a mile east of where Detroit now stands.
 The site was platted, and a cabin was built on each quarter section.

 Mud Creek in Dickinson County, Kansas.